collectiondeal/laravel-sanctum-demo/README.md

-# What has been done so far
+# What has been done

 ### Install Laravel
 ```composer create project --prefer-dist laravel/laravel sanctum-api```